Picovoice/porcupine/demo/c/README.md

 You need a C99-compatible compiler to build these demos.

 ## Requirements
 - The demo requires [CMake](https://cmake.org/) version 3.4 or higher.
-- The microphone based demo requires [miniaudio](https://github.com/mackron/miniaudio) for accessing microphone audio data.
-- The following demo must be run at the [root](/../../) of the directory.
 - **For Windows Only**: [MinGW](http://mingw-w64.org/doku.php) is required to build the demo.

 ## AccessKey